janospapp/nixos-config/notes/development/rails_setup_attempts.md

 I stop here, don't debug it further.
 (Maybe creating a new project with bundix wasn't a good idea after all.
 Or I missed a crucial step somewhere.)

+**Update**: On a repeated attempt, I could set up a project with bundix, but I couldn't reproduce it in a followup attempt.
+I definitely needed to set the `foruce_ruby_platform` option for bundler.
+I stop experimenting with `bundix` for now, as I realized that I might not even need it.
+It's useful when you want to build your rails app as a nix package (to run CI on, or deploy on a server with nix, etc.) For standard development using bundler in a normal ruby dev shell should be enough.

 # Devenv

 From all options setting up [devenv](https://devenv.sh) was the simplest (required the least knowledge